mitchellgordon95/mitchellgordon95.github.io/_posts/2019-05-12-non-existence-of-abstract-plane.md

 abstract plane, it's not like Galileo won't know what a triangle is anymore.
 His brain, which is made out of atoms and neurons, which we copied, will still be exactly the same, and Galileo will do his usual Galileo things.
-He'll still be able to walk around, breathe, and talk about triangles.
-There's no reason to believe there's some special property of his brain that would behave differently in the presence of an abstract plane.
-His brain is just a machine, with wet cogs.
-It's just atoms, moving in accordance with the usual laws of physics.[^1]
+He'll still be able to walk around, breathe, and talk about triangles. **His brain is just a machine, with wet cogs.
+It's just atoms, moving in accordance with the usual laws of physics.**[^1]

 So the abstract idea of "triangles" doesn't really live in the abstract plane;
 it lives in the physical brains / neural circuits of everyone who knows what a